Kiyoshika/CppEZML/README.md

 # CppEZML
 A work in progress C++ machine learning library designed to be very easy to use.
-Everything written from scratch.
+Everything pretty much written from scratch.

 # Latest Release
 ## v0.3.0 -- 14 March 2021 (Happy Pi Day!)